bbudron/Lettuce-Entertain-You-Restaurant-Quiz-App/README.md

 ### The app has the following features:
 - A series of multiple choice questions.
-- progress bar to indicate how far the user is in the quiz.
+- Progress bar to indicate how far the user is in the quiz.
 - "Next Question" button to move to the next question.
-- suggestion for a restaurant based on the user's answers.
+- Suggestion for a restaurant based on the user's answers.
-- option to retake the quiz.
+- Option to retake the quiz.